Resolving Conflicts

 Manually Resolving Conflicts

-Discarding is permanent and cannot be reversed.
-Ensure you’ve saved any changes you want to keep before discarding them from your publication.
+Discarding changes is permanent and cannot be reversed.
+Save the content you want to keep before discarding it from your publication.

 Conflicts on Scheduled Publications